niplav/site/administrativa_for_textbooks.md

 -----------

 * [Flashcards](./flash/causality.apkg)
 	* p.
-1-87 (replacing P with hat with Ṗ for the simple reason that I couldn't find a way to make MathJax create P with hat)
+1-110 (replacing P with hat with Ṗ and x with hat with ẋ for the simple reason that I couldn't find a way to make MathJax create the former)
 * Read:
 	* p.
-1-87
+1-110

 ”Naïve Set Theory”
 ------------------